 For better management, I categorize all my user stories under the following 4 types of work items:

-BLUE – Support stories to other teams or projects: User stories for any support being provided to any outside team/project.
+(4.)
+BLUE – Support stories to other team or projects: User stories for any support being provided to any outside team/project.

-- who – This defines the user of the functionality being built as part of the user story.
+- who – is the user of the functionality being built as part of the user story.

-- what – This defines the action or intention of the user story.
+- what – is the action or intention of the user story.

-- why – This defines the business value to be achieved / an explanation of why the story is needed.
+- why – is the business value to be achieved / an explanation of why the story is needed.